 Darius II was succeeded by his son, Artaxerxes II.
 His brother, Cyrus, satrap of Lydia, in Asia Minor, hired ten thousand Greek mercenaries and rebelled.
 He marched on Babylon (at that time serving as the imperial capital), but was stopped by the royal Persian army at the battle of Cunaxa (401).
 Cyrus was killed, and the ten thousand Greeks, now far from home, fought their way back to Greek territory over hundreds of miles of hostile territory.
 An account of their adventures was produced by one of their commanders, Xenephon; this would have an important influence on later generations of Greeks, including a young Macedonian prince called Alexander, who would wonder whether the mighty Persian empire was as powerful as it seemed.

-In 351 BC, Artaxerxes attempted to recover Egypt, but this ended in a heavy defeat for his army there.
+In 351 BCE, Artaxerxes attempted to recover Egypt, but this ended in a heavy defeat for his army there.
 This encouraged the satraps of Phoenicia, Asia Minor and Cyprus to rebel.
-It took Artaxerxes and his generals until 343 BC to suppress it (which they were only able to do with the help of large numbers of Greek troops).
-In the course of this war, the historic Phoenician city of Sidon, the centre of the revolt, was utterly destroyed.
+It took Artaxerxes and his generals until 343 BCE to suppress it (which they were only able to do with the help of large numbers of Greek troops).
+In the course of this war, the historic Phoenician city of Sidon, the center of the revolt, was utterly destroyed.

 Artaxerxes followed the ending of this revolt by another attempt to reconquer Egypt.
 He collected a huge army, whose troops had been hardened in the fierce war against the western satraps, and containing large contingents of Greeks, and marched into Egypt.
 He defeated the Egyptian pharaoh, Nectanebo II, at the second battle of Pelusium (343).
 The Persian forces were then quickly able to occupy the rest of the country.